Artur Dalaloyan

 Artur Grachyevich Dalaloyan (Russian: Артур Грачьевич Далалоян) born 26 April 1996 is a Russian artistic gymnast who represented ROC at the 2020 Summer Olympics.
 He was part of the teams who won gold at the 2020 Olympic Games and 2019 World Championships and silver at the 2018 World Championships.
 Individually Dalaloyan is the 2018 World All-Around Champion and the 2019 World All-Around silver medalist.
-He is a nine-time World medalist and a five-time European champion.
+He is a nine-time world medalist and a five-time European champion.

 Personal life

 Dalaloyan was born in Tiraspol, Moldova to an Armenian father and a Russian mother.
 He has a younger brother.
 Their parents later moved to Russia.
 Dalaloyan started doing gymnastics at age six, while still living in Novosibirsk.
 A year later, his family relocated to Moscow and he began training under Aleksandr Kalinin.
 Dalaloyan's father left when he was young and is not in contact with him.

 While a schoolboy, he performed as a backup dancer for Russia's entrant Alexandra Golovchenko in the Junior Eurovision Song Contest 2007.

-Married.
-His wife is Olga Borodina.
-Olga has a son, Stepan, from a previous relationship.
-Arthur proposed marriage to his beloved in March 2019.
+He married Olga Borodina, after proposing in 2019.
+They have two daughters together, Nicole (born 2019), and Karolina (born 2021).
+Olga additionally has a son, Stepan, from a previous relationship.

-On August 16, 2019, the couple had a daughter, Nicole.
-In March 2021, Olga gave Arthur a second daughter, Caroline.